sveawebpay/php-integration/README.md

 #### 7.4.2 Example
 *example to come later*

-(You can use the WebPayAdmin::queryOrder() entrypoint to get information about the order, the queryOrder response attribute numberedOrderRows contains the serverside order rows and their numbers.)

 ### 7.5 WebPayAdmin::addOrderRows()
 The WebPayAdmin::addOrderRows method is used to add individual order rows to non-delivered invoice and payment plan orders.